danilocecilia/cssbattle-answers/README.md

 # cssbattle-answers
-Here are my answers to some challenges from CSS Battle
+Here are my solutions to some challenges from CSS Battle